tuxecure/clickable/README.md

 # README

-A GitHub Action for building packages for ubuntu touch
+A GitHub Action for building packages for Ubuntu Touch based on https://github.com/addnab/docker-run-action

 ## Usage